Nora-Dongdong/bee-mortality-survey/README.md

 # bee-mortality-survey
 Data analysis project I did for Stichting Bee Foundation.
 Analyzed survey from beekeepers and identified high-risk beekeeping practices.

+Custom utility functions for data consistency and cleaning are maintained in src/core_tools.py to ensure reproducibility across different survey years.

+Data Source:
+...All the information regarding name, address, contact information, and location has been taken away.

+Methodology: ..+GEE (Generalized Estimating Equations)

+Future plans: This repository is designed to evolve into a 4-year longitudinal analysis of bee mortality (2022-2026).

 Installation

 How to run: